Blue whiting: Fisheries

 For 2012, ICES advised the catches should be no more than 391000 t.
 This large increase relative to the quota in 2011 (but not to the catches in 1998–2008) is caused by a revision in the stock assessment; however, recruitment to the stock is still low and the stock is forecasted to decline.
 The coastal states set the total quota for 2012 to 391,000 tonnes.

 The fish is usually not marketed fresh, but processed into fish meal and oil.
-However, in Russia and in southern Europe, blue whiting are sometimes sold as food fish.
+However, in Russia, southern Europe, and Japan, blue whiting are sometimes sold as food fish.

 Management

 Blue whiting in the northeast Atlantic is a straddling stock: it occupies the exclusive economic zone (EEZ) of the Faroe Islands, the European Union, Iceland and Norway, as well as the high seas".
 This means effective regulation calls for international co-operation.

 Quota advice for blue whiting in the northeast Atlantic is provided by ICES.
 For a long period, blue whiting fisheries were mainly regulated through nationally set quotas because there was no international agreement about sharing the total quota; consequently, the total catch greatly exceeded the advised quotas However, the Coastal States (the Faroe Islands, the European Union, Iceland and Norway) reached an agreement in December 2005, ending the period of what was sometimes referred to as "Olympic fishing".
 Since 2006, the blue whiting fishery has been regulated under this agreement, which gives the greatest share to the European Union, but through quota swaps, Norway has been holding the largest annual quotas.